Mining Terms in Plain English The vocabulary you'll hear around Melanin, defined

 You find the block, you get the whole reward.
 Lottery-style: high variance, no smoothing.
 Statistically you'd wait years on consumer hardware.
 Made more viable by high-hashrate ASICs or by playing for fun with a phone (expected value: near zero, but the upside is ~3.125 BTC).

-Pool mining → Collaborative Mining Network (CMN)
+Pool mining → Collaborative Network (CMN)

 Non-custodial